-Seville is without a doubt one of the most beautiful cities in the world.
+Seville is, without a doubt, one of the most beautiful cities in the world.
 It is almost like a living museum, particularly in the evocative old Jewish quarter, the Santa Cruz.
 There is a unique quality of light in Seville, and the sensual perfume of the ubiquitous jasmine blossoms lends itself to the romance of the place.
-Unbelievably narrow streets lined with whitewashed palaces and balconies bursting over with fuchsia-colored bougainvillea, lead you from one tiny square to the next, inevitably full of orange trees, graceful courtyards which passers-by can sneak a peek at, and charming Tapas Bars covered in typical tiles and lined with wine barrels.
+Unbelievably narrow streets lined with whitewashed palaces and balconies bursting over with fuchsia-colored bougainvillea, leading you from one tiny square to the next, inevitably full of orange trees, graceful courtyards which passers-by can sneak a peek at, and charming Tapas Bars covered in typical tiles and lined with wine barrels.

 From the Spanish conquest of the Americas, riches flowed back to Spain, literally directly into the country through Seville’s Guadalquivir River.
-Exuberant palaces and mansions were erected and Seville was (and still is) the home of one of the leading Spanish aristocratic families, the Medinacelis.
-In the 1500s, Seville became very wealthy and the Port grew to be one of the busiest in the world.
+Exuberant palaces and mansions were erected, and Seville was (and still is) the home of one of the leading Spanish aristocratic families, the Medinacelis.
+In the 1500s, Seville became very wealthy, and the Port grew to be one of the busiest in the world.
 The defeat of the Spanish Armada and the escalation of religious fanaticism, however, did little good for Seville and the city suffered a decline until the 17th century’s “Golden Age” explosion of Baroque painting and architecture.
-The legacy of this creative “boom” includes the works of Murillo, Zurbarán, Alonso Cano, Velasquéz and Juan de Mesa.
+The legacy of this creative “boom” includes the works of Murillo, Zurbarán, Alonso Cano, Velasquéz, and Juan de Mesa.
 The next few hundred years, brought political insecurity, the loss of the colonies, and the horrific Spanish civil war.
 In the late 20th century, things looked a lot better for Seville.
-The town hosted the Expo in 1992 and saw the introduction of the fast speed train from Madrid to Seville (called the “Ave”, meaning “bird”).
+The town hosted the Expo in 1992 and saw the introduction of the fast speed train from Madrid to Seville (called the “Ave,” meaning “bird”).

 Gastronomy & Wine

 Seville is one of the best cities in Spain to experience the famed Tapas Bars.
 Eating is an art form in Seville, and “Tapa Hopping” is what the locals do, starting at one bar and slowly making their way down to four or five different bars, sipping wine and chatting along the way, until they get full, at which point, they drink more wine!
-This ritual is called “Tapeo” and the historic quarter is conducive to this kind of fun “culinary traveling”.
-The Santa Cruz barrio, for example, is literally lined with bar after bar, each specializing in various Tapas and Vinos.
+This ritual is called “Tapeo,” and the historic quarter is conducive to this kind of fun “culinary traveling.”
+The Santa Cruz barrio, for example, is lined with bar after bar, each specializing in various Tapas and Vinos.

-Tapas you shouldn’t miss while in Seville, include: “Pringá” (very typical, it’s a little toasty topped with different meats such as pork, bacon and chorizo); “Montaditos” (these are pieces of rustic country bread that can be topped with blood pudding, spicy sausages, Roquefort and walnuts, anchovies, Pork marinated in Jerez wine); Papas Aliñás (cold potato salad doused in gorgeous Olive Oil and tossed with prawns, onions, garlic, tomatoes and a splash of vinegar); and Garbanzos con Espinacas (chickpeas lightly sautéed with fresh spinach, olive oil and garlic.) the most traditional wines to be served with Tapas are the wines from Jerez de la Frontera and Sanlucar de Barrameda, which include: Manzanilla, Fino, Oloroso and Amontillado.
-For cheese based tapas and desserts, the ultra-rich Pedro Ximenez is often served.
+Tapas you shouldn’t miss while in Seville, include: “Pringá” (very typical, it’s a little toasty topped with different meats such as pork, bacon, and chorizo); “Montaditos” (these are pieces of rustic country bread that can be topped with blood pudding, spicy sausages, Roquefort and walnuts, anchovies, Pork marinated in Jerez wine); Papas Aliñás (cold potato salad doused in gorgeous Olive Oil and tossed with prawns, onions, garlic, tomatoes and a splash of vinegar); and Garbanzos con Espinacas (chickpeas lightly sautéed with fresh spinach, olive oil, and garlic.) the most traditional wines to be served with Tapas are the wines from Jerez de la Frontera and Sanlucar de Barrameda, which include: Manzanilla, Fino, Oloroso and Amontillado.
+For cheese-based tapas and desserts, the ultra-rich Pedro Ximenez is often served.
 Those who aren’t fans of Sherry can enjoy a variety of red wines from La Rioja and Ribera Del Duero and white wines from Rueda or Rias Baixas.